Does this ancient cold and flu remedy really work?

 There are many different types of elderberry plants, but it’s flowers and berries of Sambucus nigra, commonly known as European elder, that are the most studied.
 But it can be easily confused for pokeweed, which is a poisonous plant.

-“You have to be able to confidently identify elderberries,” Pierce said.
+“You have to be able to confidently identify elderberries,” Pierce says.
 Otherwise, there are other sources for elderberry syrup.